Assisted Sales: What are They and Do They Work? 2023

 While the original contract will remain in place if this happens, it means that the property will not be taken on by the seller’s originally chosen buyer - which may lead to complications.

 What’s more, throughout the option period, the seller’s name remains on the mortgage deed.
-While the buyer often agrees to take on the associated repayments as part of the arrangement, should they fall behind, the seller will be legally liable for any outstanding amounts.
+While the buyer often agrees to take on the associated repayments as part of the arrangement, the seller will be legally liable for any outstanding amounts. if they should fall behind.

 Get Your Free Offer Now